apache/druid/docs/ingestion/native-batch.md

 to the Overlord which actually process the assigned input split and create segments.
 Once a worker task successfully processes all assigned input split, it reports the generated segment list to the supervisor task.
 The supervisor task periodically checks the status of worker tasks.
-If one of them fails, it retries the failed task until the number of retries reaches to the configured limit.
-If all worker tasks succeed, it publishes the reported segments at once and finalize the ingestion.
+If one of them fails, it retries the failed task until the number of retries reaches the configured limit.
+If all worker tasks succeed, it publishes the reported segments at once and finalizes ingestion.

 The detailed behavior of the Parallel task is different depending on the [`partitionsSpec`](#partitionsspec).
 See each `partitionsSpec` for more details.